🔀 Ethernet Switching & VLANs - CCNA Practice Questions

 Common CCNA Traps

-• Questions in Network Fundamentals often include distractors that look correct for Switching but violate least-privilege, durability, or availability requirements.
+• Questions in Network Fundamentals often include distractors that look correct for Switching but violate security policy, convergence, or redundancy requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.